Many anxious and stressed people get dry mouth symptoms. This article explains the relationship between anxiety and dry mouth symptoms.

 Chronic anxiety symptoms, such as dry mouth, is a common indication of hyperstimulation.

-An active stress response and hyperstimulation are the most common causes for the dry mouth anxiety symptom.
+An active stress response and hyperstimulation are the most common causes of dry mouth anxiety symptoms.

-However, other factors can contribute to dry mouth symptoms, such as:
+However, other factors can contribute to the dry mouth symptom, such as:

 Breathing through your mouth releases moisture into the air.

 Many anxious people breathe through their mouths because of how anxiety activates the stress response, and the stress response increases heart rate and respiration.